Samad Allapitchay

-Samad Allapitchay (born 1950) is a former Singapore national football team captain who played for National Football League sides Geylang International and Tampines Rovers, and the Singapore Lions in the Malaysia Cup as a centre-back.
+Samad Allapitchay (born 1950) is a Singaporean former footballer who played as a centre-back.
+Known as a hard-tackling, no-nonsense defender with a penchant for bulldozing his way from defence to attack, he was once dubbed "The Rock of Gibraltar" by his Singapore national team coach Mick Walker.

-Samad was known as a hard-tackling, no-nonsense defender with a penchant for bulldozing his way from defence to attack.
-He was once dubbed "The Rock of Gilbratar" by his national team coach Mick Walker.
+A former national team captain, Samad played for Singapore Football League sides Geylang International and Tampines Rovers, and the Singapore Lions in the Malaysia Cup.

 Personal life

 Samad is married to Norizan Aljunied.
-His youngest son was Tampines Rovers and Singapore international defender Shariff Samat.
+His late youngest son was Singapore international defender Shariff Samat.
+Like his father, Shariff was a centre-back who played for Tampines Rovers and Geylang International.